 If a deal is sitting in the same stage of your pipeline for weeks, then ensure the salesperson handling that deal has all the resources to move it down the pipeline.

-Create reports automatically using a CRM that provides custom templates, which can help you crunch data faster and make better decisions vis-a-vis just gut instincts.
+Create sales pipeline reports automatically using a CRM that provides custom templates, which can help you crunch data faster and make better decisions vis-a-vis just gut instincts.

-It also helps you estimate incoming cash flow and plan your business accordingly.
+It also helps you estimate incoming cash flow and consolidate your pipeline strategy accordingly.